xrsheffield/website-1/content/events/_index.md

 summary: List of Events
 ---

-**An up to date list of XR Sheffield and related events is shown below**
+**An up-to-date list of XR Sheffield and related events is shown below**

 Join [our mailing list](/contact/) or come to one of our regular [Monday meetings](/#monday-meetings-at-union-street) to keep informed